 In Excel 2010, the Ftest function has been renamed F.Test.

-where the supplied array1 and array2 are two arrays of data values, that represent samples from two different populations.
-If the arrays contain logical values or empty cells, these are ignored by the Ftest function.
+where the supplied array1 and array2 are two arrays of data values that represent samples from two different populations.
+If the arrays contain text, logical values or empty cells, these are ignored by the Ftest function.

 The result of the Ftest function in cell C2 is 0.954035559.

-Further examples of the Excel Ftest function can be found on the Microsoft Office website.
+Further details and examples of the Excel Ftest function are provided on the Microsoft Office website.